seyo-IV/PowerShell/README.md

 # Awesome PowerShell Profile
 Obivously you would need an AD-Module for ufind and gfind.
 The profile has some iteresting buildin functions.
+To use the Profile rename Awesome_Microsoft.PowerShell_profile.ps1 to Microsoft.PowerShell_profile.ps1 and place it under [%userprofile%\documents\WindowsPowerShell\].

   ufind = Find AD-User based on Name and other criterias.